SCP294-1/WiseFolderHider.Recovery/README.md

 # Message from the creator
 `This project is for educational use only.
-I am not responsible for any misuse of this software by users.
+I am not responsible for any misuse of this software by users.`
-The virus total says there is a virus, but it's because of the obfuscator I used.`

 # How it works
 `The program bypasses WiseFolderHider's password checks.`